 6. The Sun

-Getting enough sunlight is also essential for keeping your vitamin D levels up, which is, of course, accessible to vegans and meat-eaters alike.
+Getting enough sunlight is also essential for keeping your vitamin D levels up.
 “When your skin is exposed to Ultraviolet B (UVB) rays your skin absorbs it and with precursors in the skin it makes vitamin D3, this is the reason why animal sources of the vitamin provide the D3 version,” said Barbour.

 However, too much sunlight can be dangerous for your skin and your overall health – putting you at risk of sunstroke, exhaustion, or even skin cancer – so it is important to regulate the amount of exposure you have.
 Barbour explained, “You must practice safe and limited sun exposure while the sun is high in the sky, not when your shadow is longer/taller than you are.
 I suggest noon, no matter where you are this should be fine.
 Keep in mind, do not get sunburns or excessive exposure, this can be counterproductive.”